LOWPROKB/zmk-config-zen-2/README.md

     - If you changed [the conf file](/config/corneish_zen.conf) you should flash both sides their respective files.

 Your keyboard is now ready to use.

+[^1]: Currently 42 keys because that's what I have/use, but honestly sometimes I feels like I have a few keys I don't know what to do with; though I often go back to re-adding them when I try removing them, so :shrug:.